 Diagnosis of a coronoid process fracture would most likely be made on a panoramic x-ray or CT scan.
 Most commonly, there are other associated fractures.
 Isolated fractures of the coronoid process are extremely rare.

 Very rarely does a fracture of the coronoid process require treatment.
-Most fractures are simply observed.
-Some surgeons would advocate removal of the coronoid process in case of persistent mouth-opening restrictions.
+Most fractures are observed.
+Some surgeons would advocate the removal of the coronoid process in case of persistent mouth-opening restrictions.

-In case of a surgically treated comminuted ramus fractures an associated coronoid fracture may be reduced and fixed.
+In a surgically treated comminuted ramus fracture, an associated coronoid fracture may be reduced and fixed.